1edv/evolution/manuscript_code/model/reproduce_test_data_performance/README.md

 <pre>
 `sequence` : the sequence
 `Measured Expression` : the measured expression (or expression change in the case of ED Fig. 2f-i) in the corresponding media `Predicted Expression` : the predicted expression (or expression change in the case of ED Fig. 2f-i) in the corresponding media using the TPU model.
 </pre>

 Note that the saved files corresponding to the change in expression (ED Fig. 2f-i) don't have sequence fields (since they correspond to two sequences).
 The corresponding sequences can be found in the corresponding expression predicted vs measured files (ED Fig. 2j-m).

+The GPU model version of these figures can be reproduced using the sequence here and the GPU model code shared.